Imbuzi/BouBouBox/README.md

 * [morgan](https://github.com/expressjs/morgan) - HTTP request logger middleware for node.js

 And of course BouBouBox itself is open source with a [public repository](https://github.com/Imbuzi/BouBouBox) on GitHub.

+## Testing

+You can test the BouBouBox project without the milight bridge.
+You just need to run the project in dev mode to see the commands sent to the bridge in the server NodeJS console.
+To set up your project to run in dev mode, you'll need to run this commands on your BouBouBox project directory.

+	## Setting up git repository
+    git clone <git-url>
+	cd BouBouBoux/
+	git checkout tags/<version-name>
+	git pull

+	## Setting up node project
+	npm install
+	npm run build-dev
+	nodemon

+The Node JS server is now listening on port 3000.
+You can access it from your machine through http://localhost:3000.